joshiCoding/joshiCoding/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...a mini project
+- 🔭 I’m currently working on ...a website design software
 - 🌱 I’m currently learning ...Machine Learning

 - 🤔 I’m looking for help with ...
 Quantum Simulators